 Even if you are careful enough to maintain good dental hygiene, you may not be able to fully escape a dead tooth.
 Trauma, such as a hard fall or a sports injury, is another reason why a tooth can die.
 Such types of physical trauma cause the blood vessels inside the dead teeth to rupture, leading to poor blood supply.
 It can also cause nerve injury and damage the pulpal tissue leading to pulp inflammation and infection.

 Trauma can also lead to tooth resorption, which in turn may cause a tooth structure to erode.

 Can a dead tooth be saved?

-If you have a deceased chomper as the result of tooth decay, you’re probably wondering if you can fix the cavity and save the tooth.
-Saving a dead tooth is possible if a timely diagnosis is established.
-The process to save a dead tooth, known as a root canal, can help dead teeth recover without the need for extraction.
+If you have a tooth that has died due to the result of tooth decay, you're probably wondering if you can fix the cavity and save the tooth.
+Saving a dying tooth is possible if a timely diagnosis is made.
+The process to save a damaged tooth, known as a root canal, can help dead teeth recover without the need for extraction.